 While targeting HER2 intracellularly has been shown to reduce HER2 signaling through the HER2/HER3 dimer, any residual HER2 activity results in continued HER2/HER3 signaling and tumor cell growth.1,3

-• In xenograft models, using two HER2 inhibitors that target the extracellular domain of HER2 results in greater antitumor activity than with either antibody working alone4
+• In xenograft models, using 2 HER2 inhibitors that target the extracellular domain of HER2 results in greater antitumor activity than with either antibody working alone4

-• Preclinical studies demonstrate that intracellular inhibition of HER2 tyrosine kinase domain enhances extracellular antibody-dependent cellular cytotoxicity (ADCC).
+• Preclinical studies demonstrate that intracellular inhibition of the HER2 tyrosine kinase domain enhances extracellular antibody-dependent cellular cytotoxicity (ADCC)

-Combination HER2-targeting regimens are needed to provide simultaneous extra- and intracellular inhibition.1
+Combination HER2-targeting regimens are needed to provide simultaneous extracellular and intracellular inhibition.1

 The importance of selectively targeting HER2